courtneyjchen/courtneyjchen/README.md

 ## 👩🏻‍💼 About Me

-💻 I'm currently taking a GenAI course, where I am learning how to train, deploy, and use LLMs.
+📝 I'm currently taking a GenAI course, where I'm learning how to train, deploy, and use LLMs.

 ⚡️ My hobbies include being active, cooking, reading, and playing pickleball.

-📫 How to reach me: [My LinkedIn](https://www.linkedin.com/in/courtneyjchen/)
+📫 Reach me on LinkedIn: [My LinkedIn](https://www.linkedin.com/in/courtneyjchen/)

 <!--
 **courtneyjchen/courtneyjchen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.